Astera-Finance/astera/scripts/README.md

         "collateralAddress": "0x833589fCD6eDb6E08f4c7C32D4f71b54bdA02913",
         "borrowAssetAddress": "0x0555E30da8f98308EdB960aa94C0Db47230d2B9c",
         "depositAmount": 5000000000,
+        "bootstrapMainPool": true, // if the flag is enabled then script deposit assets to all configured reserves in specific lending pool
-        "bootstrapLiquidity": true, // if the flag is enabled then script deposit assets to all configured reserves "poolAddressesProviderConfig": {
+        "bootstrapMiniPool": true, // if the flag is enabled then script deposit assets to all configured reserves in specific mini pool determined by poolId
+        "poolAddressesProviderConfig": {
             "marketId": "UV TestNet Market",
             "poolId": 0